Melchie Dumornay

-Melchie Daëlle Dumornay (born 17 August 2003), also known as Corventina, is a Haitian professional footballer who plays as a midfielder for Division 1 Féminine club Reims and the Haiti national team.
-She will join Lyon on 1 July 2023.
+Melchie Daëlle Dumornay (born 17 August 2003), also known as Corventina, is a Haitian professional footballer who plays as a midfielder or forward for Première Ligue club Lyon and the Haiti national team.

-Considered as one of the most promising talents of her generation in women's football, in 2022 Dumornay won Goal's NXGN award as the best teenage player in the world.
+Widely regarded as Haiti's greatest ever women's footballer, she is regarded as one of the best players in the world.

 Club career

-Early career
+Early life and AS Tigresses

+Dumornay was born in Mirebalais, where she was raised by a single mother together with her three brothers and two cousins.
+Shortly after she started playing football with older boys in the commune's streets, she joined her first women's football club, AS Mirebalais.
+Having been impressed by Dumornay's talent, the club's coach, Jean-Claude Josaphat, brought her to Camp Nous, the federation-owned training center for all of the Haitian youth national teams, when she was only 10 years old.

+A few years later, Dumornay joined fellow Haitian club AS Tigresses, where she came through the youth ranks.
+In the final of the 2018 Haitian Women’s Soccer Championship, she scored all of the five goals that helped Tigresses gain a 5–2 win over Anacaona SC and win the national title.
+Having scored 25 goals in nine matches, despite being just 15 years old, she also became the league’s top scorer and received the Best Player award.

-Born in Mirebalais, Dumornay is a product of ' youth system.
-In 2018, she was noticed by Reims' manager, Amandine Miquel, while performing at the FIFA U-20 Women's World Cup in France, as the club eventually kept scouting her.
-Around the same period of time, she was offered a trial by fellow French club Lyon.
-However, neither of the two clubs were able to sign the player, both because of her underage status at the time and the effects of the Haitian crisis.
+In the same year, Dumornay was noticed by Reims' manager, Amandine Miquel, while performing at the FIFA U-20 Women's World Cup in France, as the club eventually kept scouting her.
+Meanwhile, she was also offered a trial by fellow French club Lyon.
+However, neither of the two clubs were able to sign the player because of her non-EU and underage status at the time, as well as the effects of the Haitian crisis.

+In May 2021, Dumornay reached another league final with Tigresses, although the team eventually lost the title to Exafoot: she scored her side's only goal in a 2–1 defeat.

 Reims

-After attracting the interest of several high-profile clubs all around the world, on 9 September 2021 Dumornay officially joined Reims on a permanent deal, signing her first professional contract with the French club.
+After attracting the interest of several high-profile clubs all around the world, on 9 September 2021, Dumornay officially joined Reims on a permanent deal, signing her first professional contract with the French club.
 In the process, she re-united with fellow Haitian footballer Kethna Louis.

 On 2 October of the same year, she made her professional debut for Reims, coming on as a substitute at half-time of a Division 1 Féminine match against Issy: in the same occasion, she provided two assists for Kessya Bussy, thus helping her side gain a 3–1 win.
 One week later, on 9 October, she made her first start against Bordeaux, scoring a brace and serving an assist in a 5–2 victory.

 In the following season, Dumornay was awarded as Division 1 Féminine Player of the Month in December 2022.